beagleboard/docs.beagleboard.io/boards/pocketbeagle-2/06-support.rst

    You can follow the :ref:`flash-latest-image` guide for more information on flashing the downloaded image to your board.

-To see what SW revision is loaded into the eMMC check `/etc/dogtag`.
+To see what SW revision is loaded into the running software image, check `/etc/dogtag`.
 It should look something like as shown in example below,

 .. code-block:: shell